uic-lianglab/ompg-public/README.md

 ### Multi-loop generation

-Once fragment libraries are available, all loops structures may be simultaneously modeled using mDisgro.
+Once fragment libraries are available, all loops structures may be simultaneously modeled using pretzel.

 For scripts demonstrating full multi-loop modeling, please see [scripts/b_multi_loop](scripts/b_multi_loop).

 ### Multi-loop clustering

-To approximate uniform coverage over the geometric space of loops, mDisgro sampling bias must be removed.
+To approximate uniform coverage over the geometric space of loops, pretzel sampling bias must be removed.

 This is currently done by clustering the multi-loop samples using a streaming affinity propagation algorithm.